-- Communication and language development involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations. - Physical development involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
+- Communication and language development involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations. - Physical development involves providing opportunities for young children to be active and - interactive; and to develop their co-ordination, control, and movement.
 Children are also helped to understand the importance of physical activity, and to make healthy choices in relation to food.

-- Personal, social and emotional development involves helping children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities. - Literacy development involves encouraging children to link sounds and letters and to begin to read and write.
+- Literacy development involves encouraging children to link sounds and letters and to begin to read and write.
 Children are given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest. - Mathematics involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measures. - Understanding the world involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.